AppliedMathWiki/site/docs/algorithm/franke-wolfe.md

 ## Overview

 The Frank–Wolfe (FW) algorithm, also called "conditional gradient", is an iterative first-order algorithm for solving constrained convex problems.
-The method was proposed by Marguerite Frank and Philip Wolfe in 1956.[^6] Each update minimimizes the linearization of $\mathsf{f}$ about $\mathsf{x^k}over the domain $\mathcal{C}$.
+The method was proposed by Marguerite Frank and Philip Wolfe in 1956.[^6] Each update minimimizes the linearization of $\mathsf{f}$ about $\mathsf{x^k}$ over the domain $\mathcal{C}$.
 This ensures each iteration is feasible.
 Several standard convergence properties hold for FW and its variants.

 [^6]: Frank, F., Wolfe, P. _An algorithm for quadratic programming_.
 Naval Research Logistics Quarterly.
 1956.